fnalways/terminus-docs/docs/developer/develop/submit/index.md

 **Please note:**
 - Completely empty the files in the current application directory and add a `.remove` file to the root directory.
 - Once the remove PR passes check and merges, the application store will remove your application.
-- You will not be able to reuse the same directory or **TAC** name in the future.
+- You will not be able to reuse the same directory or application chart name in the future.
 - Users who have already downloaded and installed the application can continue to use it after removal.

 ## Promoting Your Application